Africa Asia Middle East عربي Français free subscription IRIN Site Map RSS find PlusNews on facebook follow PlusNews on twitter

 Traditional medicine easier to swallow for many Ugandans

-KAMPALA, 27 March 2007 (PlusNews) - HIV-positive Ugandans are twice as likely to quit antiretroviral therapy (ART) if they also use traditional herbal medicine, a new study by scientists at the country's leading university has found.
+kampala, 27 March 2007 (PlusNews) - HIV-positive Ugandans are twice as likely to quit antiretroviral therapy (ART) if they also use traditional herbal medicine, a new study by scientists at the country's leading university has found.

 Dr Ronald Kiguba, team leader of the Makerere University-led study told PlusNews the findings show that the integration of traditional healers into modern medical practice needs to be handled more cautiously.